devspace-sh/devspace/docs/pages/cli/configuration/hooks.md

         images: all
 ```

-This tells DevSpace to execute the command `echo before image building` before any image will be build.
+This tells DevSpace to execute the command `echo before image building` before any image will be built.
 You are able to define hooks for the following life cycle events:
 - **before image building**: Will be executed before building any images.
 Value: `when.before.images: all`
 - **after image building**: Will be executed after images have been successfully built.
 Value: `when.after.images: all`
 - **before deploying**: Will be executed before any deployment is deployed.
 Value: `when.before.deployments: all`